 Table of Contents

 Popular in the western Indian states of Gujarat and Maharashtra, shrikhand is one of the easiest and tastiest desserts around.
 You can make this delicious sweetened yogurt using just 6 ingredients, and with only a few minutes of preparation.
 Seriously, it just takes 15 minutes of work!

 If sweetened yogurt doesn’t sound like much of a dessert to you, I should point out that shrikhand is considered an important component of Maharashtrian and Gujarati weddings.
 This humble dessert is delicious enough to be served as part of the wedding thali meal, so you know it has to be good!

 Traditional shrikhand is made using hung curd (also known as ‘Chakka‘ in Marathi language), a homemade yogurt that is drained of any whey.

 With the growing popularity and availability of Greek yogurt, though, I have included this recipe version too in this post.
 Because of this shortcut, shrikhand has become my go-to dessert.

 The resulting dish is creamy, thick and dense, almost like a tart cheesecake filling or thick pudding.
 In fact, if you wanted, you could probably use shrikhand to make a lovely icebox pie.

 I also love that I don’t have to feel guilty about eating this traditional sweet.
-One serving of shrikhand is packed with 20% of the daily recommended protein and over 30% of calcium needed in a day.
+One serving of my shrikhand recipe made with hung curd is packed with 20% of the daily recommended protein and over 30% of calcium needed in a day.
 “Good for you dessert” is no longer an oxymoron!